-Again, you might be building a really great neck by doing these exercises on the bone, but the moment that new bone formation or that compression that’s going on inside the spine by doing these exercises is going to allow it to get to the nerve, and you’ll be in a lot of pain, my friend.
+Again, you might be building a great neck by doing these exercises on the bone, but the moment that new bone formation or that compression that’s going on inside the spine by doing these exercises is going to allow it to get to the nerve, and you’ll be in a lot of pain, my friend.

-It may be the situation where you’re doing this for a long period of time and never feel anything until the day you wake up and realize “OWOWWCH!
+It may be the situation where you’re doing this for a long period and never feel anything until the day you wake up and realize “OWOWWCH!
 TTF was right.
 I should have been doing something else.”

 Flexion, Extension, And Side Bending

 What that something else should be is something that people talk about all the time, or you’ve probably seen it as well.
 It’s a plate series.
 What you do is wrap a plate in a towel, put it on your head, and go through the four major directions of movement.

 Which would be flexion, extension, and side bending.